 What does compound interest mean for your investment or loan?
 The party collecting the interest benefits more from applying compound interest.
 Collecting on a compound interest deposit will yield increasingly more interest with each period.
 When paying a loan with compound interest, the level of debt increases exponentially with each compounding period.

-The compound interest definition contrasts with that of simple interest, in that simple interest is applied solely to the initial principle over each period.
+The compound interest definition contrasts with that of simple interest, in that simple interest is applied solely to the initial principal over each period.